Some of my lectures have been captured for posterity here, in date order.

 Getting Wise about the Royal Mile

-These two Royal monuments are not ‘about a mile or so apart‘ at all, and this display of metrological ignorance highlights the awful fact that most moderns have never been told or have forgotten something very important about our legacy from ancient times.
-In a country that perhaps overstresses its historical roots, we appear to have lost contact with the sources of own remarkable and very ancient origins.
+These two Royal monuments are not ‘about a mile or so apart‘ at all.
+This display of metrological ignorance stems from the regrettable fact that most moderns have never been told or have thought unimportant something that is very important about our legacy from ancient times.
+In a country that is perhaps obsessed with its historical roots, we appear to have lost akmost all contact with some of the more relevant sources of own remarkable origins.
 Interested..
 Read on!

 Legal Success for Stonehenge Alliance is great news, but…